 Important to Remember: “Activate Training Centre”

-When applying to StudyLink for a student loan or allowance it is important to remember that Vision College is part of Activate Training Centre Limited (ATC New Zealand).
+When applying to StudyLink for a student loan or allowance it is important to remember that Vision College is part of Activate Training Centre Limited.
 So when filling in the forms and selecting the provider you are studying with, you will need to choose “ATC Auckland, ATC Hamilton or ATC Christchurch”.

 The amount you receive will vary depending on your circumstances, which may include your age, your parents’ income, whether or not you’re living at home, etc. Visit the StudyLink website to learn if you are eligible and how much you’re likely to receive.